On nonlinear Markov processes in the sense of McKean: Introduction

 This paper was strongly motivated by the results in \cite{RRW20}, where (among other results) it was shown that uniqueness (in a restricted class) of distributional solutions to nonlinear FPKEs and their linearizations implies weak uniqueness (in a restricted class) of the associated DDSDEs, and as a consequence, the nonlinear Markov property of the path laws of the weak solutions to the latter was shown (see \cite[Cor.4.6]{RRW20}).
-In comparison with this, our main result, Theorem \ref{theorem1}, does not require uniqueness of distributional solutions to the nonlinear FPKE, but only the existence of a solution flow satisfying an extremality condition.
+In comparison with this, our Theorem \ref{theorem1}, does not require such a uniqueness property, but only the existence of a solution flow satisfying an extremality condition.
 This enhances the realm of applications substantially (see Chapter \ref{sect:Appl} below) and, in particular, covers the so-called \textit{nonlinear distorted Brownian motion} (NLDBM), which was already studied as a main example in \cite{RRW20}, thus identifying NLDBM as a nonlinear Markov process in the sense of our Definition \ref{def:NL-Markov-process} (see Section \ref{subsect:examples-nemytskii} (i)).

-We are not aware of any other paper on nonlinear Markov processes realizing McKean's program after \cite{McKean-classical2,McKean1-classical} in the Nemytskii-case, i.e. for nonlinear PDEs as in \eqref{intro:NLFPKE-Nemytskii}.
-However, if one restricts oneself to the part of just finding a probabilistic representation for the solutions of \eqref{intro:NLFPKE-Nemytskii} as one-dimensional time marginal laws of a stochastic process without proving that it is a nonlinear Markov process, there are several papers on this in the literature, namely, e.g., \cite{BR12,BR17,BRR10,BRR11,IORT20,LeCOR15,CR14}.
+We are not aware of any other paper on nonlinear Markov processes realizing McKean's program after \cite{McKean-classical2,McKean1-classical} in general, or specifically in the Nemytskii-case.
+However, if one restricts oneself to finding a probabilistic representation for the solutions of \eqref{intro:NLFPKE-Nemytskii} as one-dimensional time marginal laws of a stochastic process without proving that it is a nonlinear Markov process, there are several papers on this in the literature, e.g. \cite{BR12,BR17,BRR10,BRR11,IORT20,LeCOR15,CR14}.
 Here we would like to draw special attention to the pioneering work \cite{BCRV96}, which treats the classical porous media equation on $\R^1$ on the basis of very nice original ideas and without using the much later discovered technique from \cite{BR18,BR18_2} (see also \cite{BR22-timedep-case}), which in turn are based on the application of the already mentioned superposition principle to the associated linearized porous media equation.
 As mentioned before, our results in the present paper apply to the classical porous media equation on $\R^d$ for all dimensions $d \geq 1$, see Section \ref{subsect:examples-nemytskii} (iv).